cremerica/tfc-example-cookiecutter/README.md

 In this repo, that line now reads:

+<code>  region = "{{ cookiecutter.region }}" </code>

+The value will be driven by the `region` field in the cookiecutter template (`cookiecutter.json`).

 ## Getting Started

 First, make sure you meet the prerequesites above.

+### Setting Secrets

 Next, let's set up secrets in Cortex.
 To do this, log into Cortex and go to Settings > Authentication and Access > Secrets.
-Create the following secrets (note - you can use different names, just make sure you also edit their reference in the workflow :) ):
+Create the following secrets (note - you can use different names, just make sure you also edit their reference in the workflow ):

 * tf_token: A [User API](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#user-api-tokens) token from Terraform Cloud.

-<code>  region = "{{ cookiecutter.region }}" </code>

-The value will be driven by the `region` field in the cookiecutter template (`cookiecutter.json`).
+* tf_organization: The organization name in Terraform Cloud
+* aws_access_key_id: Your AWS Access Key ID - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.
+* aws_secret_access_key: Your AWS Secret Access Key - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.

+### Register Scaffolder

+Fork this repository to an organization in Git that Cortex has access to.
+Then follow our [docs](https://docs.cortex.io/workflows/scaffolder)